-Textbook: Lodish et al. 'Molecular Cell Biology' 7th edition, Freeman, 2013 is optional (earlier editions are okay as well).
+Textbook: Lodish et al. 'Molecular Cell Biology' 8th edition, Freeman, 2016 is optional (earlier editions are okay as well but pages will not correspond exactly).
 There are copies on reserve in the Biomedical Library.
 It is a reasonable and clear reference to own if you will continue in the biomedical sciences and is also used in BICD 110 - Cell Biology.
-It will give you another view of the material treated in lecture.
-The subjects treated in lecture are the materials you will be tested on, though the particular questions may be formulated using material from the book.
-Reading the same topics in the book explains the selection of topics a second time, sometimes in greater depth.
-Some nice animations and other helpful material related to the book can be found at the textbook web site: http://bcs.whfreeman.com/lodish7e/
+It will give you another view of the material covered in lectures.

+The subjects presented in lectures are the materials you will be tested on, though the particular questions may be formulated using material from the book.
+Reading the same topics in the book explains the topics a second time, sometimes in greater depth.

 Lectures: Lectures will cover the central topics of molecular biology in the order indicated in the schedule, although the specific order can deviate a bit from that indicated, depending on time.
 The order of the topics discussed during lectures is different from the order in the textbook.
-The lectures are divided into three sections covering 1) Genes & Genomes, 2) Basic mechanisms of gene expression, and 3) Regulation of gene expression.
-Along the way, we will discuss key experiments and deductions that underlie the understanding of the different processes.
-The pages in the textbook (7th ed) corresponding to the material discussed during lectures are indicated in the schedule.
+The lectures are divided into three sections:

+1) DNA, Genes & Genomes

+DNA as the molecule of inheritance, Genes and the types of DNA found in the genome.